Cameron Students posing for a picture on Campus

 For information on graduation and professional education placement rates as well as certification exam pass rates for education majors, please visit the Educator Preparation Transparency webpage

 Students completing the Master of Science in Behavioral Sciences Counseling or Marriage and Family Tracks are eligible to take national certification exams which are administered by the National Board for Certified Counselors (NBCC) or the Association of Marital and Family Therapy Regulatory Boards (AMFTRB).
-As of February 2023, the pass rate for graduates from May 2020 or May 2021 who have taken the National Counselor Exam for which information is known is 100% (response rate of 89%).
-The pass rate for graduates from May 2020 or May 2021 who have taken the National Marital and Family Therapy Exam for which information is known is 90% (response rate of 92%).
+As of March 2024, the pass rate for graduates from May 2021 or May 2022 who have taken the National Counselor Exam for which information is known is 100% (response rate of 81%).
+The pass rate for graduates from May 2021 or May 2022 who have taken the National Marital and Family Therapy Exam for which information is known is 91% (response rate of 100%).
+The MA in Mental Health started in Fall 2022.
+Pass rates for students completing this program will be reported once data are available.

 Due to the small number of students who graduate with a Bachelor of Science in Biology with a concentration in Medical Laboratory Science, licensure rates for this program are not publicly available in order to maintain student confidentiality.
 In AY 2022-2023, one student graduated with this concentration.

 CU collects data on what graduates are doing approximately six months after graduation.
-In AY 2021-2022, information was gathered on whether students were employed or continuing their education for 80%, 58%, and 36% of the students graduating with an associate degree, bachelor’s degree, or master’s degree, respectively.
-For students who received an associate degree for which information is known, 31% were employed full-time and 62% were continuing their education.
-For students who received a bachelor’s degree for which information is known, 57% were employed full-time and 32% were continuing their education.
-For students who received a master’s degree for which information is known, 67% were employed full-time and 30% were continuing their education.
+In AY 2022-2023, information was gathered on whether students were employed or continuing their education.
+The response rates were 80%, 52%, and 53% for students graduating with an associate degree, bachelor’s degree, or master’s degree, respectively.
+For students who received an associate degree for which information is known, 19% were employed full-time and 82% were continuing their education.
+For students who received a bachelor’s degree for which information is known, 48% were employed full-time and 37% were continuing their education.
+For students who received a master’s degree for which information is known, 91% were employed full-time and 7% were continuing their education.

 The State of Oklahoma is participating in the Post-Secondary Employment Outcomes (PSEO) project developed by researchers at the U.S. Census Bureau.
 PSEO data provide earnings and employment outcomes for college and university graduates by degree level and degree major for participating institutions.
 Cameron University’s data can be found here.